surge-synthesizer/surge/README.md

 * [Visual Studio 15.5 (at least)](https://visualstudio.microsoft.com/downloads/)
 * [Inno Setup](http://jrsoftware.org/isdl.php) for building the installer

-Install Git, Premake5, Visual Studio 2017 and (if you want to build an installer) Inno Setup.
+Install Git, Visual Studio 2017 or 2019, and (if you want to build an installer) Inno Setup.
+When you install Visual Studio, make sure to include the CLI tools and cmake, which are included in 'optional CLI support' and 'toolset for desktop' install bundles.

-If you are doing a fresh install of Visual Studio Community Edition, after you install run Visual Studio installer, update, and then make sure the `desktop C++ kit`, including `optional CLI support`, `Windows 8.1 SDK`, and `VC2015 toolset for desktop` are installed.

 You then want to start a visual studio prompt.
 This is a command like `x64 Native Tools Command Prompt for VS 2017` or similar installed by your visual studio install.